malcolmsparks/modularity-book/manuscript/benefits.md

 ## Reuse

 _ensure this is in the introduction_
-_sync this we modular's README.md_
+_sync this with modular's README.md_